 Chances are very good we will not understand your industry.
 Especially if you are an accountant or engineer.
 We are not accountants or engineers, therefore your input and assistance to help us understand your needs at the deepest level is required in order for us to build a successful solution for you.
-We meet multiple meetings to better understand your trade, we ask that you will be available to provide such assistance.
+We conduct multiple meetings to better understand your trade, we ask that you will be available to provide such assistance.

 04. CAN I MONITOR WHAT YOU’RE DOING ON MY PROJECT ON A REGULAR BASIS?

 Yes.
-We believe open, transparent communication is the cornerstone to successful development projects.
+We believe that transparent communication is the cornerstone to successful development projects.
 You’ll always know what’s happening on your project and you’ll be in constant contact with our team.
-It’s not unusual for our team leads to call their clients several times a week.
+It’s not unusual for our team leaders to call their clients several times a week.
 We also provide weekly status updates and demos to keep you connected.
-At the beginning of the project there is less interaction between you and our team, due to a lot of development required before the project has visual elements to show.
+At the beginning of the project there is less interaction between you and our team, due to a lot of development work that’s required before the project has visual elements to show.
 The deeper we move into the project the more the interaction between you and our team increases.

 05. CAN I ADJUST PLANS, FEATURES ETC AS WE GO?

 Yes.
-This kind of flexibility is important and could determine the success of project.
-We build in a % of the project cost for unforeseen variables and changes, but big changes after kick-off might affect budget or schedule – which will be communicated with you prior to any decisions being made.
+This kind of flexibility is important and could determine the success of a project.
+We build in a % of the project cost for unforeseen variables and changes, but big changes after kick-off might affect budget or schedule – this will be communicated with you prior to any decisions being made.

 06. WHO OWNS THE CODE AND DESIGNS YOU PRODUCE DURING THE PROJECT?

 Your project belongs to you.
 Once you pay the final bill we sign over all the rights to the IP of your particular project over to you.
 This does not mean we cannot use similar code for another project.
 For example, just because we have integrated to XERO for your project does not mean we cannot do it for someone else.
-We own the IP of the code that we right, you own the IP of your project/solution.
+We own the IP of the code that we write, you own the IP of your project/solution.

 07. HOW DOES TESTING WORK?

 Once we reach a point where a project is ready for testing, it does not mean that we are done.
 In fact, we are far from complete.
 Testing is a phase of the project where we give you the opportunity to provide feedback.
 The amount of testing varies according to the size of the project.
 Once testing and fixes are implemented we move on to beta testing where you get the opportunity to test your new solution with an actual client.
 This does not mean we are going live.
-We are simply testing the solution in a real life environment to ensure we haven’t missed anything.
-We might need a few clients to beta test with before we are ready to officially launch your project to your customers.
+We are simply testing the solution in a real-life environment to ensure that we haven’t missed anything.
+We might need a few clients to beta test the project before we are ready to officially launch your project to your customers.

 08. WHAT HAPPENS WHEN YOU ARE DONE?
 WHO FIXES BUGS?

 Software is rarely “done.”
 As your business changes, your software will need to evolve and adapt.
 But, we do expect the code we deliver to perform as intended.
 We’ll maintain the code for a reasonable amount of time and make sure that everything is working.
-Depending on the type of project we either bill you for ad-hoc maintenance or new features or we put a retainer in place that provides you with a certain amount of hours per month.
+Depending on the type of project, we either bill you for ad-hoc maintenance or new features or we put a retainer in place that provides you with a certain amount of hours per month.

 09. HOW MUCH WILL MY PROJECT COST ME?

 This depends on the amount of hours needed to complete a project.
 We sell hours.
-Based on past projects, custom development of any web based platform or mobile app can range from R100k to over R1m.
+Based on past projects, custom development of any web-based platform or mobile app can range from R100k to over R1m.
 The more hours we have to spend on a project, the more amazing the end result will be.